GMECH7/rss_islandr/README.md

 ## Overview

-This repository contains a Python-based implementation of the **Risk Screening System (RSS)**, originally developed by the [New Zealand Ministry for the Environment](https://environment.govt.nz/publications/contaminated-land-management-guidelines-no-3-risk-screening-system/).
+This is a Python-based implementation of the **Risk Screening System (RSS)**, originally developed by the [New Zealand Ministry for the Environment](https://environment.govt.nz/publications/contaminated-land-management-guidelines-no-3-risk-screening-system/).

 The Risk Screening System (RSS) evaluates environmental risks using a risk equation composed of three key components: